ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 String B: 'BCADFIH'<br>
 If the question was to find longest common subsequence the answer would have been 'BCDFH', but as we need the substring, the answer is 'BC'.

-Instead of string, we solve this question on subarrays two given subarrays A and B. For example if:
+Instead of string, we solve this question on subarrays two given subarrays A and B. For example if:<br>
 A: [1,2,3,2,]<br>
 B: [3,2,1,4,7]<br>
+Then the asner would be 3 as the longest common subarray is [3, 2, 1].

+We create a dp table, dp[Length of A][Length of B] where dp[i][j] represents length of the longest common subarray between A[0:i] and B[0:j] with A[i] and B[j] necessarily being included in the subarray.
+We compare the two subarrays index by index, and if we find a common value, we check the length of the longest common subarray until the point these indexes were not included and add 1 to it.
+Hence,<br>
+dp[i][j] = dp[i-1][j-1] + 1;

+If the values in the two subarrays do not match, unlike longest common subsequence, we do nothing.
+This is because as we need a contigous subarray, two values tht are not equal would form a ap in the subarray, making it a subsequence and hence are disregarded.
+The code is as follows:
 ```java
 class Solution
 {